Potty training urinals make the toilet training experience easier for little boys, but the best ones make it fun too.

 - Zero leakage.

-- Some moms said it can be tricky to empty without getting urine on your hands.
+- It can be tricky to empty without getting urine on your hands.

 Best Eco-Friendly Potty Training Urinal

 A wall-mounted urinal is a popular choice.
-As I said earlier, you can adjust the height any time, as your toddler grows.
+You can adjust the height at any time as your toddler grows.
 This penguin urinal from Conforzy is a great example.

-First of all, let’s talk about the look of this thing.
-It’s a small penguin with a deep stomach to catch the pee.
+It’s a cute little penguin with a deep stomach to catch the pee.
 It’s environmentally friendly, non-toxic, and odor-resistant.

 The penguin consists of two pieces — one that you mount on the wall, and the other is the urinal.
 The wall piece attaches using extra strong suction cups.
 The urinal part is easy to remove and clean.